example42/example42.github.io/_drafts/2018-01-29-remote_puppet_control.md

 Access to [Orchestrator API](https://puppet.com/docs/pe/2017.3/orchestrator/orchestrator_api_v1_endpoints.html) requires a [token](https://puppet.com/docs/pe/2017.3/rbac/rbac_token_auth_intro.html) and proper [RBAC permissions](https://puppet.com/docs/pe/2017.3/rbac/managing_access.html).

 The generated token can then be used in a https call to authorize at api using headers.
+Tasks have a specific API endpoint: the command endpoint.
 Task parameters are added to the payload of the request.
 Affected nodes can be listed as arry.

-The following exmaple shows how to build the `curl` command call:
+The following example shows how to build the `curl` command call:

     curl -k -X POST \
       -H "Content-Type: application/json" \